Search for a recipe

 Instructions

-• Add 2 tbsp of ghee in a pan and let it melt
+• Add 2 tablespoon of ghee to a pan and let it melt

-• Add Millet flour; mix well in a low flame.
+• Add Millet flour; mix well on a low flame.
 Cook for a minute.
 Transfer the mixture into a bowl

-• Once when the sugar syrup starts dropping from the ladle add Millet flour, almond flour; mix well
+• Once the sugar syrup starts dropping from the ladle, add Millet flour, almond flour, and mix well

-• Add remaining ghee in small portions and mix well
+• Add the remaining ghee in small portions and mix well

 • Cook till it becomes like a mass and leaves the pan.
 To get the right consistency, take a small portion and make a ball - if you are able to form a small laddu, then the consistency is right.
 Switch off the stove